As Thai tourist island reopens, small businesses say left behind | Business

 "Our spa couldn't reopen because it requires the cost of utilities, staff, and rent," she added.
 Manish Prathap, manager of the Centara Grand hotel, said his resort is expecting about 20% occupancy initially and for that to double when the plan catches on.

-"Agents and as well as guests will start having trust and faith in the Phuket Sandbox program," he said.
+"Agents and as well as guests will start having trust and faith in Phuket Sandbox programme," he said.
 The hotel's duty manager, Kamonrat Thudphimai, said she was excited.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)